denisecase/rfp-hunt/rfp-hunt.md

 ## Bidder Qualifications

-Bidders must be able to:
+Teams that bid on the RFP must be able to:

 1. Specify the project.
 1. Discuss and clarify details with our acting client before beginning.